kshedden/cscar-unix-data/australia.md

 The first call to `wget` downloads the html source for the page given above.
-We can inspect this html (open it with `less`) to see that the data file names end in `.txt`, and are stated in the html file as relative links with this form:
+We can inspect this html (open it with `less`) to see that the data file names end in `.txt`, and are given in the html file as relative links with this form:

 ```
 href="/climate/change/acorn/sat/data/acorn.sat.minT.002012.daily.txt"